JBK2116/JBK_ODIN/README.md

 # JBK_ODIN
+Start Date : December 18th 2024
-My first official repository for The Odin Project
+My first official repository for The Odin Project.
+This is where I will be putting all of the projects I do in this course for now.